Code & Law Enforcement

 |Photocopy of Marriage Certificate||1.00|

-Payable by cash, check, debit or credit card ($2.00 service fee will apply if using a card).
+Payable by cash, check, debit or credit card (convenience fees applicable).

-Within 10 (ten) days after the ceremony, the officiant should complete and return the License/Certificate, the license must be returned to the issuing County Clerk's office.
+Within 10 (ten) days after the ceremony, the completed license must be returned to the issuing County Clerk’s office.

 There is no waiting period, no residency requirement, and no requirement for a blood test.
 Licenses can only be used in the State of Wyoming.
 The marriage license will expire one year from the date of issuance.